dassio/chatlogger/README.md

 ### Viewing Conversations

 1. Open the Explorer panel (Ctrl+Shift+E)
-2. Look for the "Chat History" section
+2. Look for the "Chat History" section (when auto-save is enabled)
 3. Click on any conversation to view its details

+**Note**: The extension operates completely automatically.
+All conversations are saved to the `.chatlogger` directory in your workspace without any manual intervention required.

 ## Configuration